Databricks SDK for Go

 // Choose the latest Long Term Support (LTS) version.

-latestLTS, err := sparkVersions.Select(clusters.SparkVersionRequest{
+latestLTS, err := sparkVersions.Select(compute.SparkVersionRequest{

 Latest: true,